zramos2/Insight-DO-project/README.md

   - The pod will self-heal but the application performance will suffer.

 #### Part 3: Run Experiment & Observe
+These numbers are for the PostgreSQL using pgbench before the pod was killed and after the pod was killed:
 Latency Average:
 | Before | After |
 | :---: | :---: |